Client: Foodservice Distributor

 Our team created a unified strategic vision that got buy-in across a huge organization, which is no small feat.
 The project included hundreds of people that were involved in the process.
 That’s hundreds of different perspectives and hundreds of different ideas that needed to be taken into account.

-Our focus made it frictionless, seamless, and easy to use — rather than getting in their way, it added to the experience of the driver’s jobs and gave the company the tools to increase logistical efficiency on a larger scale.
+With laser focus, our team was able to build an app that was frictionless, seamless, and easy for employees to use — rather than getting in their way.
+Their new app added to the experience of the driver’s jobs and gave the company the tools to increase logistical efficiency on a larger scale.

 About City Innovations: